 The USC Chan Division of Occupational Science and Occupational Therapy has a long history of being “the first.”
-Today ranked the nation’s No. 3 occupational therapy graduate educational program by U.S. News & World Report, USC has held the No. 1 ranking for more years than all other programs combined.
+USC Chan is ranked as the nation’s No. 1 occupational therapy graduate educational program by U.S. News & World Report, and has held the No. 1 ranking for more years than any other program.
 The USC Chan Division:

-- initiated the first professional and Post-Professional OT master’s degree programs
+- initiated the first professional and post-professional occupational therapy master’s degree programs

-- conducted the first ever large-scale randomized trial and cost effectiveness study on preventative occupational therapy
+- conducted the first large-scale randomized trial and cost-effectiveness study on preventative occupational therapy

-- has comprehensive state-of-the-art undergraduate and graduate programs designed to prepare you for worldwide excellence and leadership in both clinical and academic sectors of the profession
+- has comprehensive undergraduate and graduate programs designed to prepare you for career excellence and leadership

 Renowned Researchers and Practitioners

 Many of the most renowned practitioners and theorists in occupational therapy have been, or presently are, members of our faculty, and USC is internationally renowned as an epicenter of clinical innovation and theoretical development in the profession.
 Members of the division have produced many of the landmark books, articles and research reports in sensory integration, occupational behavior, occupational science and clinical reasoning — four of the most respected theoretical traditions guiding occupational therapy practice today.